-- Shift all your body weight to the uphill side of the seat; also, support your weight on the uphill footrest. - 3.
+- 1. Keep your speed low and consistent. - 2.
+Shift all your body weight to the uphill side of the seat; also, support your weight on the uphill footrest. - 3.
 Steer like you're driving into the hill. - 4.
 If the ATV feels like it's tipping, turn the handlebar downhill.
 If that's not possible because of the terrain or other conditions or if it just doesn't work, stop and get off.
 Dismount the ATV on the uphill side.